What is the University of Sunderland Medicine Summer School?

-Students are expected to conduct themselves in a manner which does not cause risk, distress or fear to others, or hinder the University’s proper operation or damage its reputation.
+During Summer School, students are expected to conduct themselves generally in a manner which does not cause risk, distress or fear to others, or hinder the University's proper operation or damage its reputation.

 - Disruption of academic, administrative, sporting, social or other activities of the University.

-- Sexual, racial, physical or other harassment, or behaviour which causes fear or distress to others; threatening, abusive, disorderly or unreasonable behaviour which contravenes the University’s principals of dignity and respect is a form of harassment or bullying.
+- Sexual, racial, physical or other harassment, or behaviour which causes fear or distress to others; threatening, abusive, disorderly or unreasonable behaviour; behaviour which contravenes the University's principles of dignity and respect is a form of harassment or bullying.

 - Behaviour which interferes with freedom of speech, thought, action or enquiry of any other student or member of staff or lawful visitor to the University.

-- Attending any Medicine Summer School timetabled activity whilst under the influence of alcohol or drugs.
+- Attending any summer school timetabled activity whilst under the influence of alcohol.

 - Fraud, deceit, deception, dishonesty or misappropriation of University funds or assets, misuse or falsification of any records or documents held by the University, its staff, students or visitors, or any improper access to, transmission, use, or disclosure of computerised or other data held by the University or accessible through University equipment or networks.

-d) Is an offence of dishonesty, where a student holds an office of responsibility within the University
+- is an offence of dishonesty, where a student holds an office of responsibility within the University.